loum/nparcel/doc/source/init.rst

 Provide Database Connection Details
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For the middleware B2C tools to be useful, you will need to add the database instance connection details into the ``nparceld.conf`` configuration file.
+For the middleware B2C tools to be useful, you will need to add the database instance connection details into the ``top.conf`` configuration file.
-By default, a new ``nparceld.conf`` configuration file features a section stub::
+By default, a new ``top.conf`` configuration file features a section stub::

     [db]